WatHughes/RepData_PeerAssessment1/PA1_template.md

 ##  - attr(*, ".internal.selfref")=<externalptr>
 ```

 Note that date was read in as character data.
 That's OK for our purposes.
-Also note that step is an int which is OK but that logically it is the name of a 5 minute interval in hhmm format.
+Also note that steps is an int which is OK but that logically it is the name of a 5 minute interval in hhmm format.

 ## What is mean total number of steps taken per day?

-This analysis assumes that days for which the data are missing are days in which no steps were taken.
+This part of this analysis assumes that days for which the data are missing are days in which no steps were taken.

 ```r
 StepsPerDay = StepTimeSeries[,sum(steps,na.rm=T),by=date]